 KfW provides information on funding programmes for existing properties.

-KfW offers detailed information on energy-efficient renovation and the efficiency house standard.
+KfW offers detailed information on energy-efficient renovation and the Efficiency House Standard.

 Wikipedia provides an article on the Federal Ministry for Housing, Urban Development and Building.